gschool-blue-ocean/instructor-hub-20/README.md

 ## Room For Improvement

 - Ideas:
+  - Implemnting Redis for cahcing the database
-  - Adding a scalable option
+  - Adding search feature to the homepage
-- To-Do:
+  - Updating the homepage:
-  - Present Project
+  	- Having a legend for the charts
+  	- Showing multiple charts for each assessment and project

 ## Acknowledgements

 - Inspired By:
   - Our instructors, all of our hard work, and the hard work of previous cohorts
 - Based On:
-  - Galvanize Inc. Admissions Hub assignment
+  - Galvanize Inc. Instructor Hub assignment
 - Contributors:
   - Jacob Phillips, Tailon Dow, Israr Ali, Alex Peterec, Kendall Boone, and Weston Hilgenfeld